lpgn/advanced-homeassistant-mcp/README.md

 **Q: How do I report a bug or request a feature?**

-A: Please use our [GitHub Issues Page](https://github.com/jango-blockchained/homeassistant-mcp/issues) to report bugs or request new features.
+A: Please use the [GitHub Issues Page](https://github.com/jango-blockchained/homeassistant-mcp/issues) to report bugs or request new features.

 **Q: Can I contribute to the project?**

 A: Absolutely!
-We welcome contributions from the community.
+I welcome contributions from the community.
 See the [Contributing](#contributing) section for more details.

 ## License